-6. Turn the Feed Tensioner knob counterclockwise to loosen it enough to pull it down to remove tension.
+13. Turn the Feed Tensioner knob counterclockwise to loosen it enough to pull it down to remove tension.
 The spring-loaded Idler Arm will move up as shown.

-7. Feed Roller Instructions:
+14. Feed Roller Instructions:

-Check that the Feed Roller is turned to properly match the wire size marked on the Wire Spool:
+Check that the Feed Roller is correct for the type of wire being used (solid core or flux-cored) and that it is turned to properly match the wire size marked on the Wire Spool:

 a.
-Twist the Feed Roller Knob counterclockwise to release it.
+Unscrew the Feed Roller Knob counterclockwise.